A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Declaration of generative AI and AI-assisted technologies in the writing process

 \section{Declaration of generative AI and AI-assisted technologies in the writing process}

 During the preparation of this work the author used Anthropic's Claude Sonnet 3.5 \citep{Claude2024} and later Claude Sonnet 4.0.
 These models provided invaluable assistance, which supported all stages of this research, from method development through manuscript preparation.
 In particular, Claude Sonnet 3.5 facilitated iterative development and refinement of key concepts and arguments, which led to the fundamental breakthrough during the summer of 2024.
 Claude Sonnet 4.0 assisted in formulating the proofs of physical correctness.
 Claude Opus 4.5 assisted with final manuscript review and language refinement.
+The author used Anthropic's Claude Opus 4.7 for assistance in identifying the methodology-error in the first version of this article, through symbolic validation against canonical closed-form solutions.
 After using these tools/services, the author reviewed and edited the content as needed and takes full responsibility for the content of the published article.